 - Run out of honey?
 Use maple syrup to make this baked feta cheese appetizer.
 It will work just as well.

-Roasted Feta Cheese With Honey and Thyme
+Baked Feta Cheese With Honey

 - 8 oz Greek feta piece blotted dry.

 - 1 teaspoon dried oregano

 - 1 teaspoon black sesame seeds

 - Place the feta in an oven-proof dish, preferably one you would use for serving.
 Pour over the olive oil.
 Sprinkle dried oregano, chili flakes and sesame on top.
 Bake until the cheese for about 8 minutes, until it is soft to the touch but not melted.

 - Preheat the broiler.
 Broil until the top of the cheese browns and just starts to bubble, one to two minutes.